McDonnell Douglas F-4D Phantom II (In Air National Guard Configuration)

 McDonnell F-4D-31-MC 66-7668 194-FIS 144-FIS California ANG Feb 198 -by Carrl E. Porter.
 Photo credited to www.thisdayinaviation.com.

-If F-4D Phantom II is to be made into War Thunder, it should have a list of unlock-able skins such as the SEA scheme, Colonel Robin Olds’ F-4D, several ANG schemes, the Iranian Air Force scheme, and the Republic of Korea Air Force scheme.
-Below are photographs as examples of diverse liveries.
+If F-4D Phantom II is to be added to War Thunder, it should have a list of unlock-able skins, such as the SEA scheme, Colonel Robin Olds’ F-4D, several ANG schemes, the Iranian Air Force scheme, and the Republic of Korea Air Force scheme.
+Below are photographs as examples of various liveries.

 SEA Scheme